 The first step is to pinpoint what it is you can offer that the competition cannot.
 Or, as Sun Tzu said:

 “It is said that if you know your enemies and know yourself, you will not be imperiled in a hundred battles; ”

 Sun Tzu, Art of War, Chapter 3 – Strategic Attack.

-And Sunny’s never wrong, so have a good look in the mirror and think about what makes your company different.
-For example, what do you do that a volume builder doesn’t?
-Examples may include:
+And Sunny’s never wrong, so it’s time to have a good look in the mirror and think about what makes your company different.
+Or to put it another way, what do you offer that a volume builder doesn’t?